ThePython10110/ExchangeClone/README.md

     * Deconstructors and Constructors will now continue trying to work instead of just stopping when there is too much or too little energy.
     * Tool abilities now update nodes that require support (torches, sand, etc.).
     * MCL raw copper, iron, and gold blocks now correctly double in DM/RM furnaces.
+    * Finally fixed that bug where things don't drop when exploded.

 ### v5.4
 * Fixed a minor bug with the Energy Collector (thanks @programmerjake!)
+* Now adding v's to version numbers... because it looks nice, I guess.

 ### 5.3
-* Bugfixes
 * Fixed shearing beehives in MCL (thanks @Ranko-Saotome!)

 ### 5.2
-* Bugfixes
 * Removed unnecessary logging every time players take damage (I was testing stuff out with the armor, thanks @Ranko-Saotome for reporting)

 ### 5.1
 * New Features: